How to apply to a CPS school in 5 easy steps

 Photo credit: Bruno Girin/Flickr

-CPS application season is well underway!
-The Chicago Public Schools application deadline for the 2020-2021 school year is Friday, December 6, 2019.
+It’s the time of year again!
+Chicago Public Schools (CPS) begins its applications for the 2021-2022 school year on Monday, October 12, and close on Friday, December 11, 2020.
 Students entering kindergarten through 8th grade may apply for open seats at schools across the city, with a limited number of pre-k options available as well.
 Learn about Universal Pre-K status.

 In CPS, there are two main types of schools to which you can apply:

-Magnet schools and lottery admission programs – These include magnet schools, magnet cluster schools and open enrollment schools.
-A completed Choice Elementary Application is required; seats are determined via computerized lottery.
+- Magnet schools and lottery admission programs – These include magnet schools, magnet cluster schools and open enrollment schools.
+A completed Choice Elementary Application is required; seats are determined via computerized lottery with no testing involved.

 For kindergarten entry at any CPS school, children must be age 5 by September 1 of the year they are entering kindergarten.
-(The only exception is via the Illinois Accelerated Placement Policy.)
+(The only exception is via the Illinois Accelerated Placement Act.)

 Here's an abbreviated guide to getting the application process started in 5 manageable steps:

 1. Activate an account (if applying online).
-Go to go.cps.edu to request a CPS Student ID for each child approximately 2 weeks prior to the deadline.
-Only one account per household but each student needs a requested CPS Student ID to open an online student application.
-Paper applications do not require a CPS Student ID.
-All applications are due by December 6, 2019.
+Go to go.cps.edu to request a CPS ID for each child who is new to CPS.
+Each applying student needs a CPS ID to open an online CPS application.
+Paper applications do not require a CPS ID.
+All applications are due by December 11, 2020.

-5. Visit the schools you are most interested in.
+5. VIRTUALLY visit the schools you are most interested in.
 This is a very important step in the process and ideally should be done before you select schools and submit your application.
-Check out NPN School Directory to get an overview of each school, the NPN School Resources Map to see photos and videos of many schools, contact schools for tour dates and open houses, plan visits, and try to connect with parents whose children attend the schools you’re considering.
+Check out NPN School Directory to get an overview of each school, contact schools for virtual tour dates and open houses, and try to connect with parents whose children attend the schools you’re considering.
 Bear in mind that the “hottest” schools might not be the best fit for your child.
 Also, don’t underestimate your own neighborhood school, as it may be a “hidden gem” and the perfect place for your child—and for you and your family to become part of an active school community.

 These are just the basic steps in the CPS application process.
 Please note that there may be variations to these steps, depending on the particular programs and/or grades your child is applying to.
 Visit go.cps.edu for more information and details.